 Operation of SIGs

-- SIGs are open to all current A.L.L. members, full or associate
+- SIGs are open to all current A.L.L. members

 - Visitors are welcome for one session, if it is cleared with the coordinator to ensure that space is available.
 Membership brochures and application forms should be given to visitors.